 National History Academy offers an inspiring and engaging learning environment.
 Each week, you will spend three days visiting our country’s seminal historic sites and three days in the classroom delving deeply into major themes related to those site visits.

-You will read primary source documents and engage in rich debate and discussion about significant periods in American history.
 The Academy utilizes a hybrid of formal and informal learning methods through case discussion, debates, reading texts, watching films and documentaries, and lectures by noted scholars.
 You will further explore all of this through collaborative learning experiences during the immersive on-site visits.

 Watch what our students have to say about this unique learning approach here.

-The Academy uses the case-based History of American Democracy curriculum developed by HBS Professor David Moss.
+The Academy uses the case-based History of American Democracy curriculum developed by Harvard Business School Professor David Moss.
 This curriculum allows you to engage more deeply with the history you are studying as you explore sites and hear guest lectures by nationally recognized scholars.
 The cases provide an interdisciplinary and contextual examination of key historical events, permitting you to consider the multiple viewpoints of historical debates and to place yourself in the shoes of history’s decision makers.

-National History Academy partners with Better Angels on a parliamentary debate program designed to encourage civil discourse.
+National History Academy partners with Braver Angels on a parliamentary debate program designed to encourage civil discourse.
 This formal style of debate allows you to discuss challenging modern-day issues in contrast to the historical debates studied in the cases.
 You will engage in a series of debates during the summer, including self-selecting the topics, organizing your positions, and ultimately, chairing your own debates.
 Through these debates, you will be better able to understand the context of historical figures as real people struggling with difficult issues, just as you are struggling with and forming your own opinions about modern issues in the debates.

 Historic Site Visits